What is airline revenue management?

 Now that you are holding this information, you need to perform the optimization.
 In modern airline revenue management, the result of this optimization is a bid price.
 It’s the value of the next resource that is available.
 It isn’t the price that you will pay though.
 It’s the value the next passenger must be worth to take that next resource.
 In its simplest form, a bid price value of zero indicates that there is not enough demand to satisfy capacity.
 This doesn’t mean the price should be zero, of course.

-Instead, it means that the pricing strategy for this entity should be based on willingness-to-pay alone, not a capacity constraint consideration.
+Instead, it means that the pricing strategy for this entity should be based on price elasticity alone, not a capacity constraint consideration.
 If a bid price is greater than zero, then it means that there is a positive value associated with the next available resource.
-The larger the value, the more valuable that next resource is.
-This value says that the next passenger must be willing to pay at least the value of the bid price.
-While it may seem like a complicated concept, mathematically it holds as an excellent way to represent the value of the next seat.
+The larger the value, the more valuable next resource is.
+This value reflects the minimum threshold at which the next seat should be offered.
+While it may seem like a complicated concept, mathematically, it holds as an excellent way to represent the value of the next seat.
 As technology has evolved, the importance of the bid price has remained and refined.
-As you can see from the formulation, it requires an accurate forecast of volume and willingness-to-pay to get high quality bid prices.
+As you can see from the formulation, it requires an accurate forecast of volume and price elasticity to get high-quality bid prices.

 This is where high-quality forecasting comes into play.
 The revenue management system has a mechanism that predicts the volume component of the price/demand curve at various prices.
 Once the system understands this prediction, a simulation is possible that determines the optimal point at which revenue is maximized based on the relationship of price and demand.

-In addition to the relationship of price and demand itself is the proper segmentation of the passenger.
-This step is critical as different segments of passengers will have different willingness-to-pay.
-This is really where it becomes important to understand the behaviors of higher paying demand, such as traveling on Monday mornings.
+In addition to the relationship of price and demand itself, is the proper segmentation of the passenger.
+This step is critical, as different segments of passengers will have different price elasticity.
+This is really where it becomes important to understand the behaviors of higher-paying demand, such as traveling on Monday mornings.

 Once you have these two components in place, the system can generate the optimal price for a given passenger.
 In today’s world for most airlines, this means selecting the right fare/price designator, also called availability.
 But the future holds much more for these industries as they start to break away from these designators and focus on generating the optimal price directly.
 This is what is meant by dynamic pricing.
 We’re ready for the future today, so now is the time to join PROS and understand how your airline can be part of that journey.